nicolasfauchereau/PLUVAR/README.md

 There are several methods available, with non-hierarchical methods (e.g. [*k*-means](https://en.wikipedia.org/wiki/K-means_clustering), [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN), ...) usually employed.
 However, these methods require the number of clusters (*groups*, *regimes*) to be specified *a-priori*, and in most cases (including this one) the optimal partition of the dataset is not known.

 [Affinity Propagation (AP)](https://en.wikipedia.org/wiki/Affinity_propagation) is a clustering method based on *message passing* between data points.
 Unlike clustering algorithms such as *k*-means or *k*-medoids, AP does not require the number of clusters to be determined or estimated before running the algorithm.
-Like *k*-medoids, AP finds **exemplars**, or members of the original dataset that are representative of clusters (i.e. the *archetype*).
+Like *k*-medoids, AP finds **exemplars**, or members of the original dataset that are representative of their corresponding clusters (i.e. the *archetype*).

 The original reference is [Brendan J. Frey and Delbert Dueck.
 Clustering by Passing Messages Between Data Points.
 Science, vol 315, pages 972-976, 2007.](http://science.sciencemag.org/content/315/5814/972)

-AP is performed on respectively the total precipitation (in mm, left hand figure above) and the precipitation relative to the month average (right hand figure above)
+here *AP* is performed on respectively the mean precipitation (in mm, left hand figure above) and the precipitation relative to the month average (right hand figure above)

 #### clustering on the filtered values (1st 2 harmonics)